When you buy an air mattress for camping and hiking, it’s best to know about its level of air pressure.

 Excessive filling of air mattresses results in unnecessary stress on the seams.

-So, how much air do you need in an air mattress?
+So, how much air do you need in an air bed?

 The blow-up bed is prone to rupturing the more you overfill it.

-And the more airbed is over inflated, the more chances of a shorter mattress’ lifespan.
+And the too much air bed is over-inflated, the more chances of a shorter mattress’ lifespan.

 Moreover, the right amount of air will prevent you from experiencing possible pains like backache.